BlueDi/Electronics-Warehouse/README.md

 #### More Info

-More detailed informations about the project on the wiki.
+More detailed informations about the project on the [Project's Wiki](https://gitlab.com/ldso18-19/t4g3/wikis/home).